 Nagaraja Temple is a Hindu place of worship in Nagercoil.
-Nagercoil town is named after this Temple.
+Although there are many temples dedicated to Nagaraja worship, this temple is located in NagarKovil, the place named after the Nagaraja Temple.
 Nagaraja Temple is situated in the heart of the city of Nagercoil.
 Five headed Nagaraja (King of Serpents) is the presiding deity here.
 The images of Lord Shiva, AnanthaKrishna are also enshrined here.
 The images of the Jain Theerthangaras, Mahavir and Parsvanathar are also found in the pillars of this Temple.
 This temple is assembled of four religious principles of Saivam, Vaishnavam, Jainism and Budhism.

 The entrance to the Nagaraja Temple is reminiscent of Chinese architecture of a Buddhist vihar.
 The entrance is called as “Mahameru Maaligai”.
 This is the emblem of Nagercoil Municipality.